Escape character: JavaScript

+A similar list is used by several other programming languages.

 ASCII escape character

 The ASCII "escape" character (octal: \033, hexadecimal: \x1B, or, in decimal, 27, also represented by the sequences ^[ or \e) is used in many output devices to start a series of characters called a control sequence or escape sequence.
 Typically, the escape character was sent first in such a sequence to alert the device that the following characters were to be interpreted as a control sequence rather than as plain characters, then one or more characters would follow to specify some detailed action, after which the device would go back to interpreting characters normally.
 For example, the sequence of ^[, followed by the printable characters [2;10H, would cause a Digital Equipment Corporation (DEC) VT102 terminal to move its cursor to the 10th cell of the 2nd line of the screen.
 This was later developed into ANSI escape codes covered by the ANSI X3.64 standard.
 The escape character also starts each command sequence in the Hewlett-Packard Printer Command Language.

 An early reference to the term "escape character" is found in Bob Bemer's IBM technical publications, who is credited with inventing this mechanism during his work on the ASCII character set.